Forest of Dean Central Railway

 Blakeney Viaduct

 The village was also home to the railway's two main engineering features - a pair of short viaducts with the line's characteristic low arches, rather reminiscent of Brunel's viaduct at Maidenhead.
 None of the underbridges along the route left all that much headroom, averaging at about 10ft, and consequently only one survives intact.
 This is the upper one of the Blakeney pair, crossing a local road, the scenic route to Parkend and Coleford, several drives and the local stream.
-Although the arched sections are intact, the two girder spans over the scenic route and the stream were demolished - along with all of the smaller viaduct, which crossed the A48 Lydney - Gloucester road - in April and May 1959.
+Although the arched sections still stand, the two girder spans over the scenic route and the stream were demolished - along with all of the smaller viaduct, which crossed the A48 Lydney - Gloucester road - in April and May 1959.

 The viaduct had not actually been seriously used since a 1921 strike prompted the abandonment of Howbeech Colliery and killed the Blakeney to Howbeech leg of the line.
 Officially closed in 1932, the track was lifted in 1940, leaving a stub of slightly less than two miles for the occasional freight train.
 Until then trains could work to Howbeech after a check of the decaying structures to ensure that they would survive the experience.